bsidesba/bsidesba.github.io/_pages/speakers.md

 <br>
 <hr>

-## <b>Ransomware-cybercriminals in the darknet - a live visit (Closing Keynote)</b>
+## <b>From cybercriminals and illegal online shops (Closing Keynote)</b>

 ### Tobias Schrödel
 <img src="/images/2025/tobias.jpg" title="Tobias Schrödel" class="center" width=200px style="border:0;">

-### In this talk, we shed some light on the dark side of the web.
-We will visit the darknet live and take a deeper look on some name & shame pages of ransomware gangs.
-We will understand, how the darknet works and how we find the pages of cybercriminals.
-There we see, which company is under attack right now.
-How does the blackmailing work?
-How much is the ransom?
-How are the cybercriminals organized in detail?
-And what does it really mean, when you don't pay and your stolen data is in the web.
+### In this talk, Tobias will shed some light on the business model of cybercriminals.
+How do they attack, how are they organized, what do they sell in online-shops and how does the payment and delivery of illegal items work.
 <br>
 ### Tobias Schroedel is "Germany's first IT comedian" - as the German CHIP magazine once wrote.
 And indeed, he explains technical system gaps and interrelationships in a way that everyone can understand, while not missing out on the fun.
 His Wikipedia entry with further information can be found [here](https://de.wikipedia.org/wiki/Tobias_Schr%C3%B6del).